How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

 Online therapy with BetterHelp

 Online therapy can be a viable option for those struggling with procrastination in any area of their life.
-While those with ADHD are often treated with medication, therapy may help them achieve greater control over the symptoms that often cause issues with time management.
-One study assessed the efficacy of an internet-based CBT program for people with a habit of procrastination.
-Researchers found that “clinically significant change” was achieved by participants, making online therapy a useful option for those wanting to manage their time more effectively.
+While those with ADHD are often treated with medication, therapy may help them achieve greater control over the symptoms that can cause issues with time management.
+One study assessed the efficacy of an internet-based CBT program for people with a habit of procrastination and found that “clinically significant change” was achieved by participants, making online therapy a useful option for those wanting to manage their time more effectively.

 Takeaway

 Most people procrastinate at something every now and again, but it can become a problem if you begin to do it regularly.
-Though ADHD and procrastination are not directly linked, ADHD symptoms can often lead someone to mismanage their time and responsibilities.
+ADHD and procrastination often accompany each other.
+ADHD symptoms can often lead someone to mismanage their time and responsibilities.
 Therefore, it’s important for someone with ADHD to get treatment for their symptoms if they hope to have more control over their time.
 Online therapy may help individuals discover the root cause of their procrastination and learn new techniques for completing their responsibilities on time.

 Gain a better understanding of ADHD